 Not always.
-A State can, if desired, require or allow an applicant Institution to provide the most recent ED-calculated federal score, which may in some cases be more recent than what has been published online or in print by ED.
-This would be a recent Financial Responsibility Composite Score provided in writing by the Department of Education in letter form to the Institution by a responsible Department of Education official.
+A state can, if desired, require or allow an applicant institution to provide the most recent ED-calculated federal score, which may in some cases be more recent than what has been published online or in print by ED.
+This would be a recent Financial Responsibility composite score provided in writing by the Department of Education in letter form to the institution by a responsible Department of Education official.

-- e.
-By January 1, 2021 SARA Member States shall develop and implement a means to hear and internally resolve appeals from Institutions for which they deny initial participation or renewal of participation in SARA.
-During any such appeal the Institution's status as a SARA participating (or non-participating) Institution remains unchanged. - f.
-The State has a clearly articulated comprehensive State process for consumer protection in regard to SARA activities, both with respect to initial institutional approval and ongoing oversight, including the resolution of consumer Complaints in all postsecondary sectors. - g.
-The problem-solving or SARA-related Complaint resolution methods of SARA Member States need not be identical for all Institutions, as different boards or agencies may be involved depending on the nature of the problem or Complaint, but the authority of the SARA Member State to resolve Complaints or problems related to SARA activity must be substantially the same for all Institutions. - h.
+- d.
+SARA member states shall hear and internally resolve appeals from institutions for which they deny initial participation or renewal of participation in SARA.
+During any such appeal the institution's status as a SARA participating (or non-participating) institution remains unchanged.
+States shall notify their regional compact within 5 business days of the initial appeal.
+Regional compacts shall notify NC-SARA within 5 business days of notification by the state.
+States must ensure that the agency designated with the responsibility for hearing appeals ensures consistent application of its process to all institutions. - e.
+The state has a clearly articulated comprehensive state process for consumer protection in regard to SARA activities, both with respect to initial institutional approval and on-going oversight, including the resolution of consumer complaints in all postsecondary sectors. - f.
+The problem-solving or SARA-related complaints resolution methods of SARA member states need not be identical for all institutions, as different boards or agencies may be involved depending on the nature of the problem or complaints, but the authority of the SARA member state to resolve complaints or problems related to SARA activity must be substantially the same for all institutions. - h.
 The state has clear and well-documented policies and practices for addressing catastrophic events, as follows: - 1.
-The state may request assistance from the institution's accreditor as the accreditor applies its standards under §602.24(c) of federal requirements for catastrophic events. - 2.
+The state may request assistance from the institution's accreditor as the accreditor applies its standards under 34 CFR §602.24(c) and (d) of federal requirements for catastrophic events. - 2.
 The state has laws, regulations, policies and/or processes in place to deal with the unanticipated closure of an institution and will make every reasonable effort to assure that students receive the services for which they have paid or reasonable financial compensation for those not received.
 Such laws, regulations, policies and/or processes may include tuition assurance funds, surety bonds, teach-out provisions or other practices deemed sufficient to protect consumers.